 Gather the information you have about your topic and consider what you still need to know before you start researching.
 You can use this information in searching for primary sources.

 Many users go to Wikipedia for background information, but the Library also provides reference works and secondary sources to help you find background information on your topic.
 You may find reference sources by:

 Some Bancroft materials are available online via Calisphere, which also includes primary sources from many other California libraries and museums.
 Bancroft also maintains additional digital resources.

 Be prepared!
 Read secondary sources and know something about your topic.

 If the UC Library Search record mentions a finding aid (an index) to a manuscript collection, you should use it to help you find what you need in the collection.
 If the finding aid is online, there will be a link from the catalog record.
-The finding aids that are not online are near the Registration Desk at the Bancroft Library.
+Many of the finding aids that are not online are shelved near the Registration Desk at the Bancroft Library.
 You can also search for Bancroft finding aids in the Online Archive of California.